passhabi/django-ido/README.md

-# django-ido
+# Django project
-Todolist with Django
+A special, minimalist todolist with Django.